netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ancestors, the txids are updated to the value returned in the ok message."}

-If the server rejects the transaction because the configuration txid value differs from the client's expectation, the server MUST return an rpc-error with the following values:
+If the server rejects the transaction because one or more of the configuration txid value(s) differs from the client's expectation, the server MUST return at least one rpc-error with the following
+values:

 ~~~
    error-tag:      operation-failed